kappa-db/multifeed/README.md

 Valid `opts` include:
 - `opts.key` (string): optional encryption key to use during replication.

+- `opts.headerOrigin` (string): when using multiple multifeeds or stores in a single replication stack, this option controls the 'origin' tag which is used as an address label to ensure that feeds end up in expected stores during replication. defaults to: `'multifeed'`

 ### multi.writer([name, ]cb)

 If no `name` is given, a new local writeable feed is created and returned via